-This is a recipe for a Pueblo Chile Chicken Sandwich.
-A hearty spicy sandwich topped with beautiful roasted Pueblo chiles and creamy melted Muenster cheese.
+This is a recipe for a Green Chile Chicken Sandwich made with Pueblo chile peppers.
+A hearty spicy sandwich topped with beautiful roasted chiles and creamy melted Muenster cheese.
 My inspiration for this chicken sandwich came from my recent visit to the Pueblo Chile Festival.

 Pueblo Chile Festival

 Last month, I was honored to be asked to be a celebrity judge at the Pueblo Loaf ‘n Jug Chile and Frijoles Festival.
 Along with ten other discerning chile loving critics, we carefully tasted our way through a dozen or so samplings each of Green Chili, Red Chili and Salsa from Pueblo’s finest Mexican Restaurants.
 A cracker or two and a sip of milk here and there to cleanse the palate, and we successfully graded some of the best Pueblo chile laden dishes.

 The competition was a kick-off to Saturday’s Pueblo Chile Festival, an annual event occurring on the third weekend after Labor day.
 Which coincidently also lands smack dab in the middle of the Pueblo Chile harvest.
 The festival averages 140,000 people over three days and let me tell you, it’s a grand celebration of all things related to Pueblo chile peppers.

 The city of Pueblo transforms their historic downtown area into a chile Mardi Gras worthy celebration to pay homage to two of Pueblo’s best-loved crops: green chilies‚ particularly Pueblo Chiles and “frijoles,” or Pinto Beans.
 Hundreds of street vendors offer food from Pueblo restaurants, chile food products, chile knick-knacks, chile ristras, chile t-shirts…chiles, chiles, chiles.